jetho/syncthing-hs/README.md

 Running multiple requests with the default configuration is somewhat inefficient since a new connection manager is created for each request.
-If you are already using a connection manager elsewhere in your application, you can reuse the manager by setting the pManager field in the configuration:
+If you are already using a connection manager elsewhere in your application, you can reuse the manager by updating the pManager field of the configuration:

  ```haskell
  let cfg = defaultconfig & pManager .~ Right mgr